Secure Florida offers...

 |Although Wi-Fi has a specific meaning and has standards established by the Wi-Fi Alliance, most of us use the term to mean simply a wireless network.|

-Here are some tips for staying safe the next time you visit Starbucks with your Wi-Fi enabled device.
+Here are some tips for staying safe the next time you visit a public place with your Wi-Fi enabled device.

 - Always remember that open wireless networks are not secure.